 Sam Bowden ’24

-Many of the metal Slavonic icons in our collection are products of mass production, with molten brass poured into a pre-made mold.
-In the 19th century, as political tensions and social unrest in the Russian Empire were reaching heights that would culminate in the 1905 Revolution, many people, particularly among the upper class, returned to the Church to seek meaning and comfort.
-A surge in the popularity of portable, durable metal icons followed.
+Many of the metal Slavonic icons in our collection were mass-produced, individuals among thousands: most typically, molten brass was poured into a mold and cooled to create affordable, durable icons.
+In the 19th century, as political tensions and social unrest in the Russian Empire were reaching heights that would culminate in the 1905 Revolution, many literate, semi-wealthy citizens sought comfort in Orthodox traditions.
+A surge of interest in iconography followed.

 Maya Virdell ’24